JanefrancessC/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Send your code to Github
+Send your code to Github ## Can you review this answer?

 ## Question 16